ist-dresden/composum-launch/README.md

 - compatibility/**nodes-compat**: like slingstarter, but with the earliest Sling Launchpad version that is supported the Composum Nodes (as of 4/2019: version 9 on JDK 8).

+- **startup**: some experiments how to start up Sling with composum using the various starters

 Since there are various modules involved, we normally use the pages version as version number for all docker images, as kind of the leading module.

 # Start the Composum Suite using docker